Pandemic Puts A Crimp On Voter Registration, Potentially Altering Electorate

 The general belief is that Democrats benefit the most by signing up new voters, but that's not necessarily true.
 What matters most is who ends up casting ballots.

-Tram Nguyen of New Virginia Majority says one thing that's been lost in the pandemic is the bond her organizers have with the people they register in person, a relationship that helps them make sure these new voters actually show up and vote.
+Nguyen of New Virginia Majority says one thing that's been lost in the pandemic is the bond her organizers have with the people they register in person, a relationship that helps them make sure these new voters actually show up and vote.